-Students should be cognizant of sharing practicum-related information with each other outside the classroom setting.
-Group texts and group messages related to practicum, even if they are only available to the students in the class, not only may violate confidentiality and exclude the seminar instructor, but detract from the information shared in the Professional Seminar.
+Students should be cognizant of violations of confidentiality if sharing practicum-related information with each other outside the classroom setting.
+This includes group texts and group messages related to practicum, even if they are only available to the students in the class.